mcleonte/mlops-stageflow/README.md

 ### Description
-This Machine Learning project simplifies the transition between different development stages.
-It features an intuitive mechanism for toggling between environments, ensuring a streamlined workflow for both local and cloud-based development on Google Cloud Platform.
+This Machine Learning project is meant to showcase a streamlined transition between different development stages.
+It features an intuitive mechanism for toggling between environments, ensuring an optimised workflow for both a local environment, as well as a cloud-based environment on Google Cloud Platform.

 ### Key Features
 - Easy Environment Switching: Toggle `ENV_MODE` in the `.env` file to seamlessly